NatLabs/ZenDB/readme.md

 - **Compound Indexes**: Support for compound multi-field indexes to accelerate complex queries
 - **Rich Query Language**: Comprehensive set of operators including equality, range, logical operations
 - **Query Builder API**: Intuitive fluent interface for building complex queries
-- **Query Execution Engine**: Performanced optimized Query planner programmed to search for the path with the smallest result size to filter/traverse.
+- **Query Execution Engine**: Performance optimized Query planner programmed to search for the path with the smallest result size to filter/traverse.
 - **Sorting & Pagination**: Efficient ordered result sets with skip/limit pagination
 - **Schema Validation**: Ensure data integrity with schema-based validation for each entry
 - **Schema Constraints**: Add limits on what can be stored in the db